ABStein/portfolio-backend/README.md

-# Strapi application
+# My Portfolio

-A quick description of your strapi application
+This is the repo for my portfolio code using strapi as a CMS.